 In Minnesota, the family snowblower is an invaluable aid to get us through winter.
 But many Minnesotans don’t realize how dangerous a jammed snowblower can be.
 Most people know to turn off the snowblower before they attempt to unclog the blades.
 But what they don’t realize is that turning off the snowblower does not always deactivate the blades at the front of the machine or the impeller blades in the chute.
 When the blower jams, the blade stops like a spring.
 That potential energy continues to push against the clog even after the machine is turned off.
 When the jam is unclogged, the blade whirls into motion, causing serious lacerations and amputations.
 However, the good news is that snowblower injuries are completely preventable with a few simple precautions.

 - If your snowblower jams, disconnect the machine’s power source.

 - Never use your hands to unclog a jammed snowblower.
 Instead, use a broom handle or a sturdy tree branch to loosen the snow.

 - Wear safety glasses while unclogging the blower.
 They’ll protect against objects that may be propelled by the blades when the clog is cleared.

 - Don’t operate a snowblower if you’ve been drinking; alcohol can impair judgment.

-A few preventative measures reduce the risk of Thanksgiving injuries and increase your odds of sharing the holiday with family and friends—and not with the OrthoQUICK healthcare team.
+A few preventative measures reduce the risk of Thanksgiving injuries and increase your odds of sharing the holiday with family and friends—and not with the Orthopedic Urgent Care team.
 And an injury-free holiday is something we can all be thankful for.